 The

-temple consists of sanctum sanctorum, antarala and ardha mandapam.
+temple consists of the sanctum sanctorum, antarala, and ardha mandapam.
 A salakara

-12th Century Chozha period and the same was reconstructed during the Vijayanagara period.
+vimanam is over the sanctum sanctorum.
+The temple belongs to the 11th to 12th-century Chozha period, and the same was reconstructed during the Vijayanagara period.
 Some of the inscription stones are misplaced.

 STONE